 Gig workers are treated as self-employed contractors.
 You pay self-employment tax (15.3%) plus federal and state income tax on net earnings (income minus business expenses).

-If you expect to owe $1,000+ in taxes for the year, you must make quarterly estimated payments to avoid penalties.
+If you expect to owe $1,000+ in taxes for the year, you may want to make quarterly estimated payments to avoid penalties.
 Due dates: April 15, June 15, Sept 15, Jan 15.

 Calculations are for educational purposes only.
 Consult a qualified financial advisor for personalized advice.